New to Quakers?

 What happens in the stillness?
 In the quiet we look for a sense of connection.
 This might be a connection with those around us, with our deepest selves, or perhaps with God.
 Our worship may take us beyond our own thoughts and ideas, beyond the everyday, to help us live with a deeper sense of love and purpose.
 Sometimes during worship, someone might speak or, when online, write something in the 'chat' box; this is a way of giving words to something that is really beyond words.
 This is called ministry and it comes from a sense of being prompted to share something of real importance; it might be about something that concerns them deeply or something from their own personal experience; it might be something that worries them or something they feel thankful for.
 Anyone can offer ministry, even if it is their first time in Quaker worship.
 Sometimes no one speaks and the whole meeting for worship can be silent.
 Who runs the meeting for worship?
 Anyone can contribute to a Quaker meeting for worship – there is no leader.
 In online worship, there will be a 'facilitator' and we do have people with a responsibility to support and nurture our worship.
 We call these people 'elders'.

 Who can come to meeting?
 Meetings for worship are open to everyone.
-Children are a valued part of the Quaker community and there are some online sessions specifically for them – You can find out more about children's meetings online here https://www.quaker.org.uk/children-and-young-people/work-quakersetting/online-meetings-for-children-and-young-people
+Children of all ages are a valued part of the Quaker community and there are some activities specifically for them.

 Attending Bridport Meeting House for the first time?